Barkhausen-Institut/usrp_uhd_wrapper/README.md

 # Use

 After install, there are two python packages installed: `usrp_client` serving as the client that sends commands (e.g. radio frontend (RF) config, samples, etc.) to the USRP server.
-The `uhd_wrapper.utils` package contains dataclasses for the configurations (module `config`, check there!) and some serialization functions in the `serialization` module.
+The `uhd_wrapper.utils` package contains dataclasses for the configurations (module `config`) and some serialization functions in the `serialization` module.

 Assuming you installed the client, always activate the virtual environment via: